Showing posts with label Quest - Isometric. Show all posts

 Run, think, shoot, live!

-Each level has a superb design that is interesting but without losing your bearings.
+Each level has a superb design without losing your bearings.
 It's a good idea to read everything you come upon because not every puzzle is obvious; it might be a masked trap that conjures something nasty.
 Always beware!!
 Also, look out for switches, wall slots, or even rickety floor panels.
 Other puzzles are a fun play on words such as "weight and see" (a great way to get rid of any useless items).

 Okay, I've got the key to the teleporter.
 Where is that?